-Only available if you have specified a Frame Loss test on the 'Control' of the Test Setup screen.
+Only available if you have specified a Frame Loss test on the Control screen.

 Touching the Frame loss button in the navigation area will display the screen shown below.

 This screen allows you to configure the following parameters related to an RFC 2544 Frame Loss test: